 Recent headlines have reignited debates over the the Confederate Flag as protests against recurring police brutality have heightened awareness of enduring racism in America.
 Some have raised their eyes to the Confederate Monument on the Denton Square to wonder aloud why it remains.
-Read on to find some answers that are neither simple nor easy, but indeed possible if we look back to the reasons why it was placed there back in the day.
+Read on to find some answers that are neither simple nor easy.

-Many forget how divided sentiments were in the Southern states where, as in North Texas, abolitionist convictions clashed with racist White Supremacy or anti-war advocates faced down vigilante jingoists throughout the war.
+Many forget how divided sentiments were in the Southern states were at the time of the Civil War.
+Abolitionist convictions clashed with racist White Supremacy or anti-war advocates faced down vigilante jingoists throughout the war.
 When Texas soldiers returned after the war to overgrown fields and a devastated economy, as Juneteenth both freed the slaves and established Federal Marshal Law, resentments seethed as most set about rebuilding interrupted lives.
-Restoring the South also meant building memorials and, thus, reconstructing Southern memory.
+Restoring the South also meant building memorials and reconstructing Southern memory.
 Anyone who tells you this was easy is selling you something.

 Empowered by suffragist progress for women, the UDC supported numerous noble social programs for indigent veterans and widows, but they could also be accused of advancing the “Lost Cause” narrative of the New South that mythologized the Ku Klux Klan as depicted in D.W.
 Griffith’s Birth of a Nation… the first Hollywood blockbuster in 1915 that celebrated masked vigilantes saving civilization from the evil forces of darkness using extralegal violence.
 And flying the same flag didn’t help with often half-hearted PR attempts to distance Klansmen from the UDC mission, as the group donated Confederate memorials in most major Southern cities.